artturipa/myblog/irm_basics/blog.md

 #### Issue
 *sn_grc_issue*

-Generic issue, for example an operational risk event, compliance violation, security breach etc. ServiceNow does not provide detailed issue workflow, so customers are free to implement structure that fits them.
+Generic issue, for example, an operational risk event, compliance violation, security breach etc. ServiceNow does not provide detailed issue workflow, so customers are free to implement structure that fits them.

 ### Risk